rasmus-kirk/halo-accumulation/report/report.md

 ## $\mathrm{CM}$: Pedersen Commitment

-As a reference, we include the Pedersen Commitment algorithm we use:
+As a reference, the Pedersen Commitment algorithm used is included:

 \begin{algorithm}[H]
 \caption{$\CMCommit$}